 Our International Programs Office works with students interested in taking advantage of the Law School's dynamic study abroad programs.
 Or you may choose to gain firsthand experience in legal and business environments outside the United States by participating in the International Team Projects course, in which you will conduct field studies abroad during our two-week spring break.
 You can also gain real-world experience through the Center for International Human Rights, where students and faculty carry out research, public and professional education, and advocacy for pressing international issues.

 There are plenty of extra-curricular activities that focus on international law as well.
 Scholarly journals focus on either international business or international human rights.
-Each year, a team of students is selected to participate in the Philip C. Jessup International Law Moot Court.
+Each year, teams of students are selected to participate in the Philip C. Jessup International Law Moot Court and the Willem C. Vis International Commercial Arbitration Moot Court.
 Student organizations also frequently bring guest speakers from around the world to the Chicago campus.